 Students should begin thinking about their field(s) of specialization and their dissertation topic as soon as possible.
-Based on these considerations, students with the MA from UCSB should be ready to choose a PhD committee by Fall quarter of their 1st year in the doctoral program.
-Those with the MA from another institution should be prepared to do so by the end of Spring quarter of their first year in the program.
-The committee will be comprised of a minimum of 3 UC ladder faculty members, 2 (including Chair) must be in the home department (affiliated with Comparative Literature).
+Students should become acquainted with faculty whose scholarly interests align with their fields, with a view to forming a doctoral committee by the end of their second year in the program at the latest.
+The committee will be comprised of a minimum of three UC ladder faculty members, 2 (including Chair) must be in home department.
 Additional members may be at departmental discretion.

 14.1.
 Writing your Dissertation

 Candidates may continue to work as Teaching Assistants while writing their dissertation as long as adequate progress is being made.
 There are, however, certain limits set by the university on the number of quarters a student may hold a TA-ship: 12 quarters; 15 quarters may be granted by the Faculty Graduate Advisor; the Dean of the Graduate Division may grant 3 additional quarters.
-However, there is no exception to the maximum 18-quarter rule.
+However, a maximum of 18 quarters is normally the rule.

 14.2.
 Defending and Filing the Dissertation